 EDMONSTON ROAD RAIN GARDEN

-The Edmonston Road Rain Garden is a $321,000 storm water management project to be developed in partnership with Prince George’s County Department of Public Works and Transportation, the Department of Environment, UMD School of Landscape Architecture and MD Department of Housing and Community Development.
-The Edmonston Road Rain Garden project offers CKAR the opportunity to promote environmental education through the integration of a forest edge garden; state-of-the-art storm water infiltration; the planting of native perennial trees, shrubs and vines; installation of benches, litter receptacles with sensors for prompt trash removal; a small foot bridge; bi-lingual interpretive signs, new pervious stone walkways; and a trellised bus stop shelter with integrated seating.
+The Edmonston Road Rain Garden is a $321,000 storm water management project to be developed in partnership with Prince George’s County Department of Public Works and Transportation, the Department of the Environment, UMD School of Landscape Architecture, and MD Department of Housing and Community Development.
+The Edmonston Road Rain Garden project offers CKAR the opportunity to promote environmental education and amenities through the integration of a forest edge garden; state-of-the-art storm water infiltration; native perennial trees, shrubs and vines; installation of benches; litter receptacles with sensors for prompt trash removal; a small foot bridge; bi-lingual interpretive signs; new pervious stone walkways; and a trellised bus stop shelter with integrated seating.

 CKAR manages this project opportunity to develop an environmentally sensitive gateway with aesthetic appeal.
 Capital amenities and plantings are gap funded through a $90,000 MD Department of Housing & Community Development Community Legacy Award to CKAR.

 Implementation will be two-phased.
-In the first phase, CKAR will partner with End Time Harvest Ministries Wellness Youth Ambassadors and UMD Graduate Students from the School of landscape Architecture to plant 14 trees at the forest edge of the garden.
-In the second and final phase, the contractor will complete all infrastructure work, hardscaping, installation of the capital amenities, planting of remaining trees, vines and shrubs.
+In the first phase, CKAR partnered with End Time Harvest Ministries Wellness Youth Ambassadors and UMD Graduate Students from the School of Landscape Architecture to plant 14 trees at the forest edge of the garden.
+In the second and final phase, the contractor will complete all infrastructure work, hardscaping, installation of the capital amenities, and planting of remaining trees, vines, and shrubs.
 UMD students and the community will complete the ornamental garden in the dedication ceremony.
 This highly visible project along Kenilworth Avenue is situated at the southern gateway to the Greater Riverdale Sustainable community.

-CKAR was awarded a $50,000 Tree Canopy Support grant from The Chesapeake Bay Trust and the Department of the Environment for a pilot project to develop technical assistance and a workable strategy aimed at increasing tree cover on residential, apartment complex, commercial and municipal properties in the Towns of Riverdale Park, Bladensburg and Cheverly; and the TNI communities of Bladensburg/East Riverdale/Beacon Heights.
-This grant award involves the planting of 100 tres in spring 2017 and to conduct a pilot outreach effort to test and inform a future tree planting program focusing on private individual residential property.
-This award is intended as a first phase of a larger residential private property tree planting effort to be continued in fall 2017 and spring 2018 planting season.
+CKAR was awarded a $50,000 Tree Canopy Support grant from The Chesapeake Bay Trust and the Department of the Environment for a pilot project to develop technical assistance and a workable strategy aimed at increasing tree cover on residential, apartment complex, commercial, and municipal properties in the Towns of Riverdale Park, Bladensburg, and Cheverly, and in the TNI communities of Bladensburg/East Riverdale/Beacon Heights.
+This grant award involved the planting of over 100 trees in spring 2017 and a pilot outreach effort to test and inform the future tree planting program focusing on private individual residential property.
+This award was intended as a first phase of a larger residential private property tree planting effort that continued in fall 2017 and into the spring 2018 planting season and beyond.

 SKYNEAR CULINARY ARTS TRAINING CAFE

-CKAR will renovate a vacant space once used as a small cafeteria in the office park where CKAR maintains its offices.
-The space is located across from The Greater Riverdale Career Empowerment Center.
-This opportunity to expand our program, through certified culinary arts training, will allow our clients to be attractive employment prospects for employers such as upscale grocery operations and restaurants within the Washington Metro Region.
+CKAR will renovate a vacant space once used as a small cafeteria in the office park where CKAR maintains its offices, located across from The Greater Riverdale Career Empowerment Center.
+This opportunity to expand our job training program, through certified culinary arts training, will allow our clients to be attractive employment prospects for employers such as upscale grocery operations and restaurants within the Washington Metro Region.

-More importantly, our clients can choose to work locally and walk/bike to work daily through their job engagements at the new developments underway in our community and close-in neighborhoods – for example, Whole Foods, Southern Management hotels, Safeway and small bakeries, restaurants and other retail opportunities.
-These employers have indicated that applicants with culinary training have greater opportunity for employment with their companies.
+More importantly, our clients can choose to work locally and walk or bike to work daily through their job engagements at the new developments underway in our community and nearby neighborhoods – for example, Whole Foods, Southern Management hotels, Safeway, and small bakeries, restaurants and other retail opportunities.
+These employers have indicated that applicants with culinary training have a greater opportunity for employment with their companies.
 CKAR has made this possible, again, in partnership with Prince George’s Community College.
-In the future, we will add a breakfast/lunch operation alongside the culinary training program to serve a market of 600-800 office workers, providing CKAR sustainability and growth.
+In the future, we will add a breakfast/lunch operation alongside the culinary training program to serve a market of 600-800 office workers, providing CKAR with a means for sustainability and growth.